andrew/ultimate-awesome/README.md

 - [awesome-etherscan](https://github.com/etherscan/awesome-etherscan) - Awesome things with Etherscan and its siblings 😎.
 - [awesome-mcp-servers](https://github.com/ever-works/awesome-mcp-servers) - A curated list of the best MCP Servers, featuring top solutions, libraries, tools, and more. -
 - [readme-components](https://github.com/FabianHermar/readme-components) - 🎉 Discover a stunning collection of top-tier components and eye-catching badges to elevate your README to the next level!.
-- [starred](https://github.com/fluteds/starred) - All my starred repos in an awesome list format that automatically updates my stars, project descriptions and names daily via workflow and sorted in the project's language order.
 - [awesome-vibe-coding-tools](https://github.com/furudo-erika/awesome-vibe-coding-tools) - A Collection of Awesome Vibe Coding Tools.
 - [awesome](https://github.com/gaui/awesome) - A curated list of my GitHub stars!
 Generated by [starred](
 - [awesome-kahoot](https://github.com/gcruchon/awesome-kahoot) - Liste de quiz Kahoot pour animer vos team meetings!.